-Grading: The course will be graded following a traditional letter formation (A = equiv. to 90-100%, B = equiv. to 80-08%, etc.) with a curved score based on written homework, class participation, field work, and the final report.
-There will be no formal exams.
+Grading: (A = equiv. to 90-100%, B = equiv. to 80-08%, etc.) with a curved score based on written homework, class participation, field work, and the final report.
+There are no formal exams.

 Prerequisites: Students are expected to have a scientific and math background to understand conceptual presentations of astronomical techniques, including basic optics, the interaction of light and matter, and charge states in atoms/molecules.
 The ability to use or write programs (in IRAF, IDL, Python, Matlab, etc.) for data analysis is required.